 - Price: $1299/£1199

 First off is the main sensor (1x lens, 24mm f/1.78 equivalent) which has a high 48MP resolution.
-By default, images are output at 24MP, a significant
+By default, images are output at 24MP – a significant boost from the 12MP standard output of most other smartphones.
+You can also shoot at the full 48MP resolution if you prefer.

-That high-resolution sensor gives you some interesting options for shooting at ‘different’ focal lengths which make use of different areas of the sensor.
+That high-resolution sensor gives you some interesting options for shooting at ‘different’ focal lengths, which make use of different areas of the sensor.
 So, not only can you shoot at the default 24mm, there’s also 28mm and 35mm options, as well as a 2x, 48mm equivalent.
 It’s also possible to shoot in Apple’s ‘ProRAW’ format, which gives you DNG files that you can work on in software either on your computer or on the phone itself.

 An ultra-wide lens opens you up to 13mm equivalent, and while not quite as good a performer as the main lens, it’s great for capturing wide vistas and demonstrates plenty of detail.
 You can also shoot in raw format with this lens.

 To round it out, there’s a 5x optical zoom lens, giving you a 120mm equivalent.
-Unlike its predecessor the iPhone 15 Pro and Pro Max where only the bigger Max version had the 5x zoom, both 16 Pro and Pro Max houses the same camera specs.
+Unlike its iPhone 15 Pro and Pro Max predecessor, where only the bigger Max version had the 5x zoom, both the 16 Pro and Pro Max house the same camera specs.
 If you would like to save a bit of cash – and if you’re happy with a 3x optical zoom, you can plump for the iPhone 15 Pro instead.
 You can save even more money by going for the ‘Non Pro’ iPhone 15 models, but you will lose the ability to shoot in raw format.

-Perhaps the biggest downside of previous models were the lack of Pro mode, that being said,Apple finally fixed this by adding the new “Camera Control” button, which is designed to give you the experience of shooting with the iPhone as if it were a “real” camera”.
+Perhaps the biggest downside of previous models were the lack of Pro mode, that being said, Apple finally fixed this by adding the new “Camera Control” button, which is designed to give you the experience of shooting with the iPhone as if it were a “real” camera.

 Read our iPhone 16 Pro Max Review.

-Samsung Galaxy S24 Ultra
+Samsung Galaxy S25 Ultra

 Amateur Photographer verdict